matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ### `--listTests`

-Lists all tests as JSON that Jest will run given the arguments, and exits.
-This can be used together with `--findRelatedTests` to know which tests Jest will run.
+Lists all tests as JSON that elric will run given the arguments, and exits.
+This can be used together with `--findRelatedTests` to know which tests elric will run.

 ### `--logHeapUsage`